Barack Obama: Iran nuclear talks

 On October 1, 2009, the Obama administration went ahead with a Bush administration program, increasing nuclear weapons production.
 The "Complex Modernization" initiative expanded two existing nuclear sites to produce new bomb parts.
-The administration built new plutonium pits at the Los Alamos lab in New Mexico and expanded enriched uranium processing at the Y-12 facility in Oak Ridge, Tennessee.
 In November 2013, the Obama administration opened negotiations with Iran to prevent it from acquiring nuclear weapons, which included an interim agreement.
 Negotiations took two years with numerous delays, with a deal being announced on July 14, 2015.
 The deal titled the "Joint Comprehensive Plan of Action" saw sanctions removed in exchange for measures that would prevent Iran from producing nuclear weapons.
 While Obama hailed the agreement as being a step towards a more hopeful world, the deal drew strong criticism from Republican and conservative quarters, and from Israeli Prime Minister Benjamin Netanyahu.
 In addition, the transfer of $1.7 billion in cash to Iran shortly after the deal was announced was criticized by the Republican party.
 The Obama administration said that the payment in cash was because of the "effectiveness of U.S. and international sanctions."
 In order to advance the deal, the Obama administration shielded Hezbollah from the Drug Enforcement Administration's Project Cassandra investigation regarding drug smuggling and from the Central Intelligence Agency.

 On a side note, the very same year, in December 2015, Obama started a $348 billion worth program to back the biggest U.S. buildup of nuclear arms since Ronald Reagan left the White House.

 Russia

 In March 2010, an agreement was reached with the administration of Russian President Dmitry Medvedev to replace the 1991 Strategic Arms Reduction Treaty with a new pact reducing the number of long-range nuclear weapons in the arsenals of both countries by about a third.
 Obama and Medvedev signed the New START treaty in April 2010, and the U.S. Senate ratified it in December 2010.
 In December 2011, Obama instructed agencies to consider LGBT rights when issuing financial aid to foreign countries.
-In August 2013, he criticized Russia's law that discriminates against gays, but he stopped short of advocating a boycott of the upcoming 2014 Winter Olympics in Sochi, Russia.
+In August 2013, he criticized Russia's law that discriminates against homosexual people, but he stopped short of advocating a boycott of the upcoming 2014 Winter Olympics in Sochi, Russia.

 After Russia's invasion of Crimea in 2014, military intervention in Syria in 2015, and the interference in the 2016 U.S. presidential election, George Robertson, a former UK defense secretary and NATO secretary-general, said Obama had "allowed Putin to jump back on the world stage and test the resolve of the West", adding that the legacy of this disaster would last.